fm-mf/iscweb/README.md

 				default-storage-engine=InnoDB

 			and save the file
-		4. Left click on the WAMP icon in the system tray
+		4. Left-click on the WAMP icon in the system tray
 		5. MySQL -> Service administration 'wampmysqld64' -> Restart service

 9. To populate the ISC database, open Git Bash in the project directory and run the following command